2014 Syrian presidential election: Refused

-The following ten countries did not allow expatriate voting to be held in the Syrian diplomatic missions.
+The following ten countries did not allow expatriate voting to be held in Syrian diplomatic missions.
 Those foreign governments' decisions were welcomed by the Syrian National Council, a Syrian opposition organization and an opponent of Bashar al-Assad.

 Electoral system

-The new constitution, adopted following the 2012 Syrian constitutional referendum, has changed the nature of the Presidential election from a referendum to a multi-candidate electoral ballot.
+The new constitution, adopted following the 2012 Syrian constitutional referendum, changed the nature of the presidential election from a referendum to a multi-candidate electoral ballot.
 As a result, this election marks the first time that candidates can challenge the incumbent president; the first nominally democratic election in Syria's history.
 A law adopted by the Syrian parliament in early 2014 restricts candidacy to individuals who have lived in Syria for the past ten years, thereby preventing exiled people from running.

-On 8 April Syrian Information Minister Omran Zoabi announced that candidates will be able to submit their applications during the last ten days of April.
-Zoabi insisted that despite the ongoing civil war that the election would proceed on schedule, and wouldn't be delayed for any reason.
-Zoabi also claimed that the "overwhelming majority" of Syrians wished to see incumbent President Bashar al-Assad re-elected.
-Zoabi also claimed that government military operations would continue despite the election.
+On 8 April, Syrian Information Minister Omran al-Zoubi announced that candidates will be able to submit their applications during the last ten days of April. al-Zoubi insisted that despite the ongoing civil war that the election would proceed on schedule, and wouldn't be delayed for any reason.
+He also claimed that the "overwhelming majority" of Syrians wished to see incumbent President Bashar al-Assad re-elected. al-Zoubi added that government military operations would continue despite the election.